oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 As a good practice it is strongly recommended to apply the following:
 - Add a file header to mention the release license, the author, and the copyright.
-- Every exposed function must have a proper JSDoc block, explaining the role, declaring the expected parameter and the possible return values.
+- All modules's public API must be documented, with a proper JSDoc block explaining the role, declaring the expected parameter and the possible return values.
 - Emitted events and thrown errors must be described.
 - For complex dataset, a type definition should describe them.
 - A code snippet could be presented as well to show how to use the exposed code.